4 Tools to Build a Successful Relationship with Clients

 While proposal writing isn’t the only way to gain new work, it is a good tool to put to use if you’re looking to land a project with a larger company.
 Whether you are writing your own proposal or responding to a more formal Request for Proposal (RFP), there are a few key parts you’ll want to focus on.

 Before you start writing your proposal, make sure you have done your research on the client you are creating the proposal for.
 Having a good idea of your audience will help you craft your proposal to meet their needs, priorities, and cultural style.
 When writing the proposal, make sure you address a clear solution to the client’s problem, answer any specific questions they ask, and give insight into your skills and capabilities.
-Before you deliver your proposal, double check that spelling and grammar are correct, that you are providing a clear solution.
+Before you deliver your proposal, double-check that spelling and grammar are correct, and that you are providing a clear solution.

 3 Tips for Presenting a Winning Business Proposal